Interfaith relations in Kazan: Language use

 Tatarstan is a dual-language environment that expresses both Tatar and Russian identity through the political institutions of official language policy.
 Street signs are one important marker of this in Kazan.
 In the 1990s, legislation passed ensuring the official status of both Russian and Tatar which led to the creation of bilingual street signs.

-The Tatar language is a Turkic language closely related to Turkish and Azeri while the Russian language is a Slavic language more closely related to Ukrainian, Belarusian, and others.
+The Tatar language is a Turkic language closely related to Turkish and Azeri (although it is more closely related to Kazakh and Kyrgyz) while the Russian language is a Slavic language more closely related to Ukrainian, Belarusian, and others.
 Around a decade after the creation of Tatar official language status, the decision was made to introduce the Latin alphabet in the urban environment of Kazan, which served to change the optics of Tatar more to that of other Turkic languages as well as European languages.

 The selection of official script is often employed in sociolinguistics for societies to indicate political alignments towards a certain hegemonic tradition or culture.
 However, this choice showed little of the 'walling'-type demarcation against prior scripts that is found in many other bilingual environments.
 Instead, this choice is a more invisible spatial–political pattern that has not threatened cooperative relations.
 Given the importance of script both in political, religious, and personal domains, Tatar's changes with Latin indicated a certain relationship bound with former Cyrillic-dominated and thus Russian-dominated sociolinguistic realities.